Connecting to the APIs using tokens

 Once you have both an AppSecretToken and an AgreementGrantToken there are two ways of connecting to e-conomic:

 1. Add these three headers to your first request:

 2. Issue a GET to https://restapi.e-conomic.com/self or https://restapi.e-conomic.com/customers and see what is returned.

 Using our SOAP service the method for token authentication is the ConnectWithToken method.

 Please note that SOAP uses HTTP cookies to manage sessions.
-A successful authentication will include a Set-cookie HTTP header.
-Your framework/client should support cookies and include this in all requests made related to the session.
+Successful authentication will include a "set-cookie" HTTP header in the response.
+Your SOAP framework/client must support cookies and include these in all requests made related to the session.

 <token>string</token> //This is the Agreement Grant Token